Apollo

 to see, and certainly we need to keep reassessing.)
 However, if a security

-appreciates rapidly to the point where it no longer represents excellent value in
+appreciates rapidly to the point where it no longer represents reasonable value in

-absolute terms or reasonable value relative to prospective purchases, or if new
+absolute terms or relative to prospective purchases, or if new information comes

-information comes to light which causes us to reevaluate, it may be sold quite
+to light which causes us to reevaluate, we may sell with alacrity.
+Restraining

 Claire Barnes